East Midlands Oil Province: Onshore oil

+In 1980, UK onshore oilfields produced 240,000 tonnes of oil, mostly from Wytch Farm.
+This had doubled from the year before.

 Until 1990, relatively little oil was produced by UK onshore oil industry.
-This rapidly increased to peak between 1991 and 1999, where around 5 million tonnes of oil was produced each year - 5.4 million tonnes, the most, was produced in 1996.
+This rapidly increased to peak between 1991 and 1999, where around 5 million tonnes of oil was produced each year – 5.4 million tonnes, the most, was produced in 1996.
 Since 1999 it has gradually declined to around 1 million tonnes a year.
 Onshore UK natural gas peaked in 2001.
 Cumulatively, onshore oil production has produced around 2% (around 500000000 oilbbl) of offshore (North Sea) production.
 The Wytch Farm oil field in Dorset, the largest onshore oilfield in Europe and run by BP, has reserves on its own of around 500000000 oilbbl of oil.
 The East Midlands Province provides 11% of UK onshore oil, 65% of the total excluding Wytch farm.
 So far, the Province has provided around 6 million tonnes of oil.
 In total, the UK has around 15 million tonnes of onshore oil left.

+Planning permission for drilling was much quicker in Lincolnshire than in Hampshire and Dorset.

 Although onshore oil reserves are much less, it costs much less to find and develop onshore oil.
 Depleted onshore oilfields at Gainsborough and Welton will be used for gas storage, of which the UK has little allocated reserves.
 The UK has reserves of 12 days of gas, compared to 91 days in France and 77 days in Germany.

 Discoveries

 Oil was discovered at Kelham Hills in the 1920s.

 In June 1939, BP (then the D'Arcy Exploration Company) discovered oil at Eakring; although this was not announced until September 1944.
 During the war the field produced over 300,000 tons of oil or 2,250,000 barrels from 170 pumps.
 Oil was also drilled for during the war at Caunton and Kelham Hills.

+Oil was discovered at Plungar in 1953 by BP.
+This was followed by three more discoveries in Lincolnshire, and three more discoveries in Nottinghamshire.
+But development drilling stopped abruptly in 1965 as it was not economic, and North Sea Gas was unexpectedly discovered.
+Exploration drilling began again in 1973, when the oil price rose significantly.

+It was a discovery of oil between Scothern and Sudbrooke in September 1980 that led to the Welton field being discovered.

+More drilling was conducted in Welton in 1981, and the French company CGG conducted seismic surveys.

+BP drilled near Doddington in November 1980.

+Eakring was only abandoned in 1986, after producing 7MMbbl.
+Eakring had secondary recovery, with compressed water from the end of the war.
+By the end of war Eakring production had dropped to 20,000 tons per year.